Ishwar-Sanap/Namaste-React/README.md

 -   CORS is a browser security feature to prevent malicious websites from reading sensitive data from other websites.
 -   CORS is enforced by browsers, not by fetch, not by server, not by Node.js
 -   Fix by Using Proxy.

+# Reat-Router
+-   we have to use external libray for routing in react i.e react-router-dom
+-   Never link route using anchor tag with href attribute in react, `<a href="/about">About</a>` because when we click on href link new page is loaded but it refresh the page automatically
+-   So it is recommended to use Link componet from react-router  `<Link to="/about">About</Link>` it load the page without refreshing

+# Types of routing
+-   Client side rounting : All the pages are compoents so based on routes that Component is render on UI this make the single page app in react.
+-   Server side rounting : Browser makes the https request to get the web page from server when user clicks on different routes